 General FAQ

-No. Applicants are encouraged to volunteer in various healthcare settings so they are able to observe and understand the PA Profession.
-Applicants with direct patient care and a strong academic record have an advantage over those that don’t.
-Please see the advisement PowerPoint.
+No. Applicants are encouraged to volunteer in various healthcare settings to observe and understand the PA Profession.
+Applicants with direct patient care experience and a strong academic record have an advantage over those who don't.
+Please see the advisement presentation.

 How many shadowing hours are recommended?